berops/claudie/README.md

 ### DNS management
 TODO

-# To get started using the Claudie
+# Get started using the Claudie

 <!-- Words about possible deployments of claudie (local, in k8s cluster) -->
 Claudie can be deployed